Erriez/ErriezTimestamp/README.md

 # Timestamp measuring library for Arduino
 [![Build Status](https://travis-ci.org/Erriez/ErriezTimestamp.svg?branch=master)](https://travis-ci.org/Erriez/ErriezTimestamp)

-This is a timestamp library for Arduino to measure execution durations in microseconds or milliseconds resolution.
+This is a timestamp library for Arduino that can be used to measure execution time in microseconds or milliseconds.

 ![Timestamp](https://raw.githubusercontent.com/Erriez/ErriezTimestamp/master/extras/timestamp.png)